Who will win the 2026 World Cup? Get the latest data update

 Dimers' World Cup predictions data is primed and ready to fire at this summer's tournament across the USA, Mexico, and Canada.

-The countdown is on.
-In June 2026, the United States, Mexico, and Canada will host the biggest sporting event in history.
-With more teams, more matches, and more eyes on North American soil than ever before, the 2026 World Cup isn't just a tournament—it’s a global phenomenon.
+With more teams, more matches, and more eyes on North American soil than ever before, the 2026 World Cup isn't just a tournament—it’s a global phenomenon—and the latest World Cup data is in.

-But for the fans and bettors looking to navigate this massive landscape, the sheer volume of data is overwhelming.
+For fans looking to navigate this massive World Cup betting landscape, the sheer volume of data is overwhelming.
 How do you separate the signal from the noise when powerhouse nations meet dark horses from confederations they didn't face during qualifying, or potentially, have never faced before?

 At Dimers, we don’t guess.
 We calculate.
-Dimers is a sports data science powerhouse with 10+ years of experience refining the "math over luck" equation to provide the most sophisticated World Cup predictions available to the public.
+Dimers is a sports data science powerhouse with 10+ years—and three World Cups—of experience refining the "math over luck" equation to provide the most sophisticated World Cup predictions available to the public.

 Who will win the 2026 World Cup?

-Behind the two leaders, England (13.0%) and defending champion Argentina (11.6%) remain the only other nations with double-digit win probabilities, creating a clear 'Big Four' tier that separates the elite contenders from the rest of the pack.
+Spain, France, Argentina, and England are the only nations at this year's tournament with double-digit win probabilities, creating a clear 'Big Four' tier that separates the elite contenders from the rest of the pack.

 For those hunting for FIFA World Cup best bets with higher payouts, the Netherlands emerges as a fascinating statistical outlier.
-Despite having a 6.6% win probability—virtually identical to Portugal (6.5%) and Brazil (6.5%)—the Oranje are priced at massive +2200 odds, offering nearly double the return of the teams surrounding them in Dimers' World Cup rankings.
+Despite having just a 4.3% win probability, the Oranje are currently priced at fair +2200 odds, offering nearly double the return of other teams surrounding them—such as Brazil and Germany—in Dimers' World Cup rankings.

 ANALYSIS: Can the USA win the 2026 World Cup?